Vulcănești

 Vulcănești ([vulkəˈneʃtʲ]; Valkaneş) is a town in Gagauzia, Moldova.

-The area of Vulcănești is the southern exclave of Gagauzia surrounded by the Cahul District (Moldova) and Odessa Region (Ukraine).
+The area of Vulcănești is the southern exclave of Gagauzia surrounded by the Cahul District (Moldova) and Odesa Oblast (Ukraine).

 One village-rail station also named Vulcănești, is administered by the city.

 It was the site of an archaeological investigation, which found a Neolithic sculpture that echoes Rodin's The Thinker.

+Demographics

+According to the 2014 census, the population of Vulcănești amounted to 12,185 inhabitants, a decrease compared to the previous census in 2004, when 15,729 inhabitants were registered.
+Of these, 5,753 were men and 6,432 were women.